 What is labiaplasty?

 Labiaplasty is a surgery that involves remodelling and resizing the labia minora which are the flaps of skin on each side of the vaginal opening.
 This can either be performed for cosmetic purposes, but sometimes it is for functional reasons.
 In most cases, local anaesthesia is used for a labiaplasty procedure.
-Labiaplasty should not be performed on girls aged less than 18 years of age because the labia minora may still be growing and changing.
+Labiaplasty should not be performed on girls aged less than 18 years of age as the labia minora may still be growing and changing.

-Why is labiaplasty done?
+Why is labiaplasty performed?

 Women might choose to have a labiaplasty because they are self-conscious of the size and appearance of their labia minora.
 Some women’s labia minora can cause physical discomfort, as they are larger than average and can suffer from twisting or tugging, causing pain.